Skip to content

 What is Brine2D?

 Brine2D is a full 2D game engine — not a rendering library.
-Scenes, entities, audio, input, collision, particles, UI, and a DI container all ship together and work out of the box.
-Everything you'd normally spend the first two weeks building yourself is already here.
+Scenes, entities, audio, input, collision, particles, UI, and dependency injection all ship in a single NuGet package and work out of the box.
+Everything you'd normally spend the first two weeks wiring up is already here.

 var builder = GameApplication.CreateBuilder(args);